How to Check Blood Sugar

 Nowadays, there is a wide range of equipment which can determine your sugar levels at home.
-When it saves a considerable amount of money, which you might have to pay to your doctor, it also gives instant readings around the clock.
+It saves a considerable amount of money, which you might have had to pay to your doctor, and also gives instant readings around the clock.

-Based on the instant results, you can decide whether to inject insulin – for catering high blood sugar – or to consume a sugary diet for countering low levels of blood sugar.
+Based on the instant results, you can decide whether to inject insulin – for controling high blood sugar – or to consume a sugary diet for countering low levels of blood sugar.